Arrow (TV series)

-Plot
+Series overview

 The series follows billionaire playboy Oliver Queen, who spent five years shipwrecked on the mysterious island Lian Yu, before returning home to Starling City.

 In season one, Oliver returns to Starling City and is reunited with his family and friends, including Tommy Merlyn and Laurel Lance.
 By night, he acts as a vigilante, known as "The Hood", hunting down those listed in his father's notebook, with assistance from John Diggle and Felicity Smoak.
 A conspiracy known as "The Undertaking", led by Malcolm Merlyn, threatens the city.
 The season also features flashbacks to Oliver's first year on the island, and his struggle to survive, alongside both new allies, including Slade Wilson, and foes.

 In season two, following the death of Tommy Merlyn, Oliver vows to no longer kill.
 Operating under a new alias, "The Arrow", he is tested when the city comes under attack from Slade.
 He also struggles to balance his vigilante activities alongside his role as CEO of Queen Consolidated.
 The season sees the return of Sara Lance, now also known as "The Canary", as well as the introduction of government agency A.R.G.U.S and its leader Amanda Waller.
 The flashbacks see Oliver face a new threat on Lian Yu, as well as revealing the origins of his feud with Slade.

 In season three, following Sara's murder and the loss of his family's company to Ray Palmer, Oliver refuses to believe he can lead a normal life whilst continuing as The Arrow.
-He becomes embroiled in a conflict with Ra's al Ghul, in order to protect his sister Thea.
+He becomes embroiled in a conflict with Ra's al Ghul to protect his sister Thea.
 Felicity becomes vice-president of the now renamed Palmer Technologies and Laurel sets out to follow in Sara's footsteps, assuming the mantle of Black Canary.
 The season's flashbacks see Oliver escape Lian Yu, only to be forced to work with Waller in Hong Kong, attempting to stop the release of a lethal pathogen.

 In season four, Oliver and Felicity are living in Ivy Town, but return to the renamed Star City, to fight terrorist group H.I.V.E., led by Damien Darhk.
 Oliver adopts the moniker "Green Arrow" whilst also running for mayor.
 The discovery of the existence of his son William, and his decision to conceal the truth, leads to the breakup of his relationship with Felicity.
 Laurel is killed by Darhk, and Oliver discovers his plan to detonate nuclear weapons.
 The season's flashbacks see Oliver returned to Lian Yu by Waller, where he attempts to infiltrate criminal group Shadowspire.